 Maybe, many people don’t miss it, but the circus was a part of the culture for decades.
 It provided magic and fun.
 The circus was a place for dreams which let forget people the real life for a while.

-In a modern and respectful way, The Greatest Showman brings that magic and atmosphere back to the cinema.
+In a modern and respectful way, The Greatest Showman brings that magic and atmosphere back to the home screens.
 The pictures, music, choreography, performances and actors are simply stunning.
 Above all, Hugh Jackman convinces with a great performance in acting, singing and dancing.

 Of course, The Greatest Showman cannot avoids being a bit kitschy, but in a heart-touching and pleasant way.
+Therefore, it`s our second DVD/Blu-Ray tip of this week.
 Bravissimo.
 Encore!

 All Pictures Copyright 20th Century Fox.
 All rights reserved.